KdeepSidhu/Bank-Churn-Prediction/README.md

  SElect best model on the basis of Best performance we select random forest becouse its accuracy, precision, recall is better than other model.

  # Step Eight: Build Website and Deploye:
- We build a HtML CSS website and build Backend with Django and connect with model and deploy it on heroku platform
+ Built a HtML CSS website and build Backend with Django and connect with model and deploy it on heroku platform